At some point in growing your SaaS business, you might find yourself lacking the resources to level up your business.

 Walsh saw tremendous potential in a car service that would eliminate the common headaches of waiting for a cab.
 He was right; Uber became a multi-billion success, and as a result, Walsh greatly profited off an initial $10,000 investment.

-Aside from cash, angels bring in vast business experience, leadership, and practical advice to guide founders through the early stages of developing their business.
+Aside from cash, angels play the role of startup advisors as well, bringing in vast business experience, leadership and practical advice to guide founders through the early stages of developing their business.
 They have ties to potential partners, customers, financial or legal professionals, or other investors.

 Angel investors can also boost your business credibility by association.
 Imagine how attractive your SaaS business would become if it were listed in an angel’s portfolio, next to some of the top players in your industry.